 - We are committed to diversity, equity, and inclusion in all of our programs.

 StarStruck Theatre produces two mainstage musicals each year held at The Smith Center, Ohlone College in Fremont, California.
-Additionally, we offer a 4-week summer performance camp whose performances are held at The Valhalla Theatre, at Irvington High School in Fremont, California.
+Additionally, we offer summer performance camps for students 8 to 14 years old.

 START (Student Training in the Arts)